ucarbonregistry/ucarbonregistry/README.md

 ### Welcome to the UCR Meta Registry.
-Track / Trace /Deep Dive - UCR carbon & water ecosystem.
+Track / Trace / Deep Dive
 ![Header](./github-header-image.png)
 <!--
 **ucarbonregistry/ucarbonregistry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.